venkat-ranganathan/projects/index.md

 ## Synthesizing a Guitar Signal w/ MATLAB {#Synthesizing}

-For our Signals & Systems final project, we took a pre-recorded guitar note, imported it into MATLAB as a discrete time signal.
-Then plotted the signal against a time vector to normalize the data relative to the sampling rate.
+Signals & Systems final project, took a pre-recorded guitar note, imported it into MATLAB as a discrete time signal.
+Plotted the signal against a time vector to normalize the data relative to sampling rate.
+Plot of signal showed that it was an exponentially decaying signal, with the form Ae^(-at)

 Formulas set using LaTeX